 The most prevalent method of classifying burns is based upon how deep the burn penetrates the skin and underlying body tissue, also called burn thickness.
 Most people are familiar with the first three classifications—first, second, and third degree.
 These burns are measured in terms of how deeply they penetrate the skin and make up an overwhelming majority of burns.
-Fourth, fifth, and sixth degree burns penetrate beyond the skin into the muscle and bone underneath.
-These burns make up only small portion of the most severe burns.
+Fourth, fifth, and sixth-degree burns penetrate beyond the skin into the muscle and bone underneath.
+These burns make up only a small portion of the most severe burns.

 Burn Depth Factors

 There are a variety of factors that determine how deeply a burn will penetrate.
-Some of the most important factors are the type of burn, intensity of the burn source, duration of contact between the source and body, and anatomic location of the burn.
+Some of the most important factors are the type of burn, the intensity of the burn source, duration of contact between the source and body, and anatomic location of the burn.

 Type of Burn

 Each of the four types of burns affects the body differently.
 Thermal burns begin at the outmost layer, the epidermis, and progress inwards through the layers of the body in a systematic fashion.
-Chemical burns can behave similar to thermal burns when harmful chemicals come into contact the skin, or they can bypass the skin entirely when chemicals are ingested.
+Chemical burns can behave similarly to thermal burns when harmful chemicals come into contact the skin, or they can bypass the skin entirely when chemicals are ingested.
 Electrical burns bypass the epidermis quickly but rarely affect the deepest tissues.
 Radiation burns vary depending on the type of radiation; the sun exclusively affects the epidermis and dermis while penetrating radiation, such as X-rays, can bypass the skin easily.

 The intensity of a burn source determines the amount of energy that is transmitted into the burn victim over any given period of time.
-High intensity burn sources (such as forest fires or power lines) can transmit enough energy to cause mortality in an instant while low intensity burn sources (such as candles or the sun) may take hours or more to transmit that same amount of energy.
+High-intensity burn sources (such as forest fires or power lines) can transmit enough energy to cause mortality in an instant while low-intensity burn sources (such as candles or the sun) may take hours or more to transmit that same amount of energy.